-In Aurora, Bridge’s Landon Park Apartments were flooded by rising ground water.
-At the time of the first emergency call, around 3:00 PM, only sixteen units out of 512 had reported water damage.
-By the time DKICS arrived for pumping and extraction, 101 units reported water intrusion.
-Soon, the second story units of these two-story buildings reported water infiltration from the roof.
-As the count grew to 150 units, more DKICS members were called.
-This water damage restoration team brought manpower and top flight, experienced project managers to help restore this 32-building apartment complex and get the tenants back into their units.
-When the project was completed, nearly 200 units needed water damage repair due to infiltration.
+DKICS arrived for pumping and water extraction for 16 reported units of Landon Park.
+However, by the time of their arrival, 101 units in total had reported water intrusion.
+And, shortly after, the second story units reported water infiltration from the roof.
+As the count grew to 150 units, more DKICS members were called in, bringing more manpower of experienced project managers to help restore this 32-building apartment complex and get the tenants back into their units quickly.
+When the project was completed, the DKI network had successfully restored nearly 200 units that had experienced water damage or infiltration.

 Over in Denver, more than 30 units of Dartmouth Place had reported water infiltration.
 When DKICS finished the water pumping, extraction and drying a week later, a total of 75 units had been fully mitigated.